January 30th 2018

 If you've ever considered going vegan, I have some great news for you: it has never been easier to do than it is today.
 Perhaps most importantly, veganism is now cool.
 If you even have the slightest hunch that it could work for you, take advantage of the fact that there's no stigma attached to it and just try it out.

-When I went vegan six and a half years ago, there were no hip healthy eateries.
+When I went vegan a few years ago, there were no hip healthy eateries.
 No sugar-free chocolate bars.
 And the only non-dairy milk was of the soy variety.
 London didn't even have a Whole Foods yet.
 After having spent a year in New York where chicken tasted like breast implant to me, I started eating less meat and became curious about what full veganism would feel like.
 So I decided to conduct a month-long experiment of no meat, poultry, dairy, or eggs.
 I never expected it, but eating a plant-based diet felt like what my body was designed to do.
 I slept better, my chronic acne cleared up, my digestion improved, and I felt lighter.
 I was a convert.

 That's not to say that it didn't come with its challenges, of course it did.
 But if you see everything as a learning curve you only need to face the challenge a few times before figuring out a way round it.
 People always ask me how I make it so easy, so here are some of my favourite tricks that I hope will help you too if you're considering trying vegan eating for yourself.